 The Bountiful Host

-Now, more briefly, notice in verse 5 God the host.
-God the host spreads a banquet for his guest, anoints his head with festive oil (cf. Luke 7:46), and keeps his cup filled to the brim.
-The reference to enemies may mean either that they are held at a distance and can't interfere with the guests' security, or it may mean that David has just had some victory and the prisoners must now look on in regret while David and his men celebrate.
+Now, more briefly, notice in verse 5, God the host.
+God the host spreads a banquet for his guest, anoints his head with festive oil (see Luke 7:46), and keeps his cup filled to the brim.
+The reference to “enemies” may mean either that they are held at a distance and can’t interfere with the guests’ security, or it may mean that David has just had some victory and the prisoners must now look on in regret while David and his men celebrate.

-Again we have to be careful we don't isolate this verse in the psalm and make it the norm for all of life.
-It is probably no accident that the psalm begins in green pasture and ends in the house of God but in the middle is the dark valley of the shadow of death.
-The point of verse 5 is not that life is a big party, but that there are those festive times in life, and that we should recognize them as gifts of God and signs of his ultimate intention for us.
+Again, we have to be careful we don’t isolate this verse in the psalm and make it the norm for all of life.
+It is probably no accident that the psalm begins in green pastures and ends in the house of God, but in the middle is the dark valley of the shadow of death.
+The point of verse 5 is not that life is a big party, but that there are those festive times in life, and we should recognize them as gifts of God and signs of his ultimate intention for us.